 Thanks to the weather sealed body of the G9, we never had problems photographing a waterfall with lots of spray

 Of course there is a downside of using a micro 4/3 camera.
 Because of the smaller sensor, they are not the best in low light situations.
 This can result in grain during night photography or other situation with low light, but you can compensate for that by buying a prime lens with an aperture below f/2.
 For example the Panasonic 42.5mm lens is a great one in combination with the G9.

 For what kind of blogger is the Panasonic G9 a good camera?

 As a travel blogger myself I have been happy with the Panasonic G9 during the first two years of travel blogging.
 It is a pretty light camera and delivers great results.
-It could be a great camera for many different bloggers.
+The Panasonic G9 could be a great camera for many different bloggers and is in particular a great travel blog camera.
 Pick some great lenses with it such as the 42.5mm lens and the 16mm Sigma lens and you’re ready to go.
 For zoomlenses I would recommend the 12-60mm F2.8 and the 100-400mm Panasonic lens if you need that reach.
 Eventually you want to fill the gap between 60 and 100 mm with the 35-100mm F2.8.
 Because of the flip screen and the amazing in body image stabilization, the G9 is one of the best cameras for blogging and vlogging.

 Sony Alpha A6000 – A6500 series